A Guide to Accelerated Bachelor's Degrees

 [Featured Image] A graduate of an accelerated bachelor's degree program wears a cap and gown and stands with friends outside.

 Most undergraduate students will earn their bachelor's degree in four or five years.
-An accelerated bachelor’s degree is an undergraduate program designed to be more fast-paced than a traditional bachelor’s program, giving you the opportunity to earn your bachelor’s in three years or less.
-That option may be useful for young professionals eager to enter the workforce more quickly, or for professionals who wish to return to school in order to advance their careers.
-There are also accelerated bachelor’s degrees for students who began a degree program and were unable to finish it.
+An accelerated bachelor’s degree is an undergraduate program designed to be more fast-paced than a traditional bachelor’s program, allowing you to earn your bachelor’s in three years or less.
+That option may be useful for young professionals eager to enter the workforce more quickly, or for professionals who wish to return to school to advance their careers.
+There are also accelerated bachelor’s degrees for students who began a degree program and could not finish it.

 What is an accelerated degree?

-A bachelor’s degree typically requires students to complete a minimum of 120 credits in order to graduate.
+A bachelor’s degree typically requires students to complete a minimum of 120 credits to graduate.
 When students attend college or university full-time, they’re usually able to finish their degree coursework in four to five years.
-However, a variety of factors can impact that timeline, such as changing majors or taking fewer classes each semester.
+However, various factors can impact that timeline, such as changing majors or taking fewer classes each semester.

-An accelerated degree gives you the ability to earn your undergraduate degree faster than the traditional timeline.
+An accelerated degree allows you to earn your undergraduate degree faster than the traditional timeline.
 When you enroll in an accelerated bachelor’s degree program, you can usually complete your degree in three years.
-However, each accelerated program differs, and it may be possible to earn your degree in two years.
+However, each accelerated program differs, and earning your degree in two years may be possible.

-Typically, accelerated programs are either offered entirely online or as a hybrid model, with some classes requiring in-person attendance.
-They are not available in every major, and they tend to be rigorous.
+Typically, accelerated programs are offered entirely online or as a hybrid model, with some classes requiring in-person attendance.
+They are not available in every major and tend to be rigorous.
 Accelerated programs can be especially challenging because they often cover the same amount of coursework required to graduate but in a fraction of the time.

 Popular accelerated bachelor’s degrees